christzenleonardy/messenger-bot/README.md

 - Server: Heroku and/or Ngrok (localhost)

 ## Demo
 You can check out the demo messenger bot at http://m.me/106874377597549.
-This demo bot's service is deployed to Heroku Cloud Platform and its database is hosted on JawsDB MySQL.
+This demo bot service is deployed to Heroku Cloud Platform and its database is hosted on JawsDB MySQL.
 You can check out the main interaction from the gif below.

 ![](assets/bot-demo.gif)

-Note: If the messenger bot doesn't work, feel free to contact me from my email christzenleonardy@gmail.com.
+Note: If the messenger bot is not working properly, feel free to contact me at christzenleonardy@gmail.com.

 ## Documentation
 To see the list of services you can use from this API Web Service, please check out our [documentation](https://documenter.getpostman.com/view/6370911/SzRxV9xE).